afiabushraesha/ImageLAB/README.md

 ## Building
 Currenly, the `build.py` script only works for Windows & Linux.
 Though, *Building on **Windows** is not tested*.
-Just run the `build.py` script and hope building is successful.
+Just run the `build.py` script and hope that building is successful.